 Estate of Deceased Members

 The estate of any deceased Countryside Cooperative member must make an application by the appointed estate’s personal representative and provide to Countryside Cooperative that member’s death certificate in-order to have their remaining Equity Credits paid out.
 Immediately upon Board Approval their estate could be paid out in the form of cash.
-The appointed personal representative can begin this process by contacting Debbie at 715-672-8947 or 1-800-236-7585 in our Accounts Payable Department at the Durand Business Office.
+The appointed personal representative can begin this process by contacting Tiffany at 715-672-8947 or 1-800-236-7585 in our Accounts Payable Department at the Durand Business Office.

 Age of 70